 Known for his deft touch, expert volleying and split-second improvisational skills leading to jaw-dropping shots, Daniel Nestor has won multiple titles over the span of his epic career, including 73 ATP Tour doubles titles, of which seven were Grand Slam events, two mixed doubles Grand Slam titles and three Tennis Masters Cup doubles titles.

 "Canada has so much to offer in all walks of life and sport is no exception," says Nestor about his adopted homeland.
 His family immigrated to Toronto when he was a child, and he attended Earl Haig Secondary School in a special sports program known as the Academic Program for Gifted Athletes.
 "Having worldclass facilities and coaching was integral in my progression to the professional ranks."
 Nestor now lives in the Bahamas with his wife and daughter, but is still a proud Canadian.
-He was appointed to the Order of Canada last December.
-Since 2003 the Daniel Nestor
+He was appointed to the Order of Canada in November of 2010.

 The only player in tennis history to win all four Grand Slams, all of the Masters Series events, the year-end Masters Cup and an Olympic Gold medal in doubles at least once.